Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

-Until this invoice is paid, I’m going to pause working on anything related to [Project Name].
+Until this invoice is paid, I will pause working on anything related to [Project Name].

 Please let me know if you have any questions.

-Most of the time, we can give our clients the benefit of the doubt that there was a miscommunication.
+Notice how the wording of that message gives the client the benefit of the doubt that there was a miscommunication.
 However, stand your ground and don’t allow yourself to be pushed around if it comes down to it.

-A freelancer’s nightmare: A client that refuses to pay their invoices.
+A freelancer’s nightmare: A client who refuses to pay their invoices.

 You hope you never get to this point, but sometimes clients are just straight-up difficult and make it challenging to collect what’s yours.
 Whether they refuse to pay you due to whatever reasons they have or if they’re just a problematic client, these situations happen.